 This dissatisfaction reflects the need for businesses to improve the efficiency of their service delivery to retain customer trust.
 To address the growing service gap, the report suggests that businesses must take control of the customer journey by integrating all service touchpoints into a single platform.

 Streamlining services and automating administrative tasks can significantly enhance the customer experience and close the existing service gap.
 That is why the use of technology is essential.
-This article will explain deeper into customer retention and explore the technologies businesses can implement to improve their retention strategies.
+This article will delve deeper into customer retention and explore the technologies businesses can implement to improve their retention strategies.

-• Key customer retention metrics such as customer retention rate, churn rate, revenue churn, repeat purchase ratio, and customer lifetime value help businesses track loyalty and satisfaction.
+- Key customer retention metrics such as customer retention rate, churn rate, revenue churn, repeat purchase ratio, and customer lifetime value help businesses track loyalty and satisfaction.

-• ScaleOcean’s CRM software enhances customer retention by streamlining communication across multiple channels and leveraging AI for personalized experiences.
+- ScaleOcean’s CRM software enhances customer retention by streamlining communication across multiple channels and leveraging AI for personalized experiences.

 What is Customer Retention?

-Customer retention is a crucial metric for businesses that reflects the ability to maintain customers over time.
-It indicates whether customers are satisfied with your products and services, leading them to make repeat purchases.
 Strong retention strategies often focus on fostering relationships, as loyal customers are more likely to stay with your brand despite competition.
 Customer retention goes beyond transactions only.

 It emphasizes building lasting emotional ties with customers.
 Brands that are reliable, authentic, and in tune with their customers’ needs are more likely to retain them.
 This not only boosts brand loyalty but also increases the chances of success in competitive markets, especially for subscription-based companies.

 Why is Customer Retention Important for Business in Singapore?